Job Satisfaction and Employment

 Pursuing Ease of Working

 Furthermore, we are promoting flexible work styles by providing systems that allow company members to work without being restricted by time or place, such as coreless flextime (flextime without core hours) and teleworking systems.
+We are also using AI and digital transformation to automate and streamline our operations.

 We believe that these activities will contribute to the well-being of our company members.
 We will continue to engage in activities that promote physical and mental health and improve productivity and satisfaction.